Bryan Danielson: In-ring return and "The New" Daniel Bryan (2018–2019)

-In August, Bryan and Rowan became involved in a storyline with Roman Reigns, as Reigns was being targeted for attacks by a mystery conspirator.
+In August 2019, Bryan and Rowan became involved in a storyline with Roman Reigns, as Reigns was being targeted for attacks by a mystery conspirator.
 Reigns suspected Rowan as his attacker due to seemingly incriminating video footage, but Bryan instead revealed that the attacker was merely a man who resembled Rowan.
 However, Rowan later turned on Bryan and revealed that he was the attacker the entire time, ending the alliance between the two.
 On the September 24 episode of SmackDown Live, Bryan was saved by Reigns from an assault from Rowan and Luke Harper.
-Bryan then joined with Reigns to take down Rowan and Harper, thus turning face in the process.
+Bryan then joined with Reigns to take down Rowan and Harper, thus turning face once again in the process.
 At Hell in a Cell on October 6, Bryan and Reigns defeated Rowan and Harper.

+Universal Championship pursuits and departure (2019–2021)

 On the November 8 episode of SmackDown, Bryan was attacked by Universal Champion "The Fiend" Bray Wyatt.
 In response, Bryan challenged Wyatt for the Universal Championship at Survivor Series on November 24, which Bryan lost.
 On the following SmackDown, after Wyatt challenged Bryan to another match, Bryan accepted the challenge and said that the Yes Movement was back.
 During the Yes chants, Wyatt appeared as The Fiend and attacked Bryan, ripping out his hair and beard.
 Bryan, sporting a clean shave and hair cut short, returned at TLC: Tables, Ladders & Chairs on December 15 to attack Wyatt.
 On the December 20 episode of SmackDown, Bryan defeated The Miz and King Corbin in a triple threat match to earn another Universal Championship match at the Royal Rumble on January 26, 2020, but Bryan was again unsuccessful at the event.

 Bryan then began a rivalry with Drew Gulak, who claimed to have "found holes in Bryan's game".
 This led to a match being made for Elimination Chamber on March 8, which Bryan won.
 On the March 13 episode of SmackDown, Bryan formed an alliance with Gulak, as Gulak managed Bryan during his match against Cesaro, where both were subsequently attacked by Cesaro, Shinsuke Nakamura, and Intercontinental Champion Sami Zayn.
 On the March 27 episode of SmackDown, after Gulak defeated Nakamura, Bryan earned an Intercontinental Championship match against Zayn at the first night of WrestleMania 36 on April 4, which he lost.
 At Money in the Bank on May 10, Bryan competed in the Money in the Bank ladder match, but was unsuccessful as the match was won by Otis.
-On the May 15 episode of SmackDown, Bryan defeated Gulak in the quarter finals of a tournament for the vacant Intercontinental Championship.
-On the May 29 episode of SmackDown, Bryan then defeated Sheamus in the semi finals who replaced Bryan's scheduled opponent Jeff Hardy, who was arrested for crashing his car into Elias and who had won a battle royal to face Bryan.
+On the May 15 episode of SmackDown, Bryan defeated Gulak in the quarter-finals of a tournament for the vacant Intercontinental Championship.
+On the May 29 episode of SmackDown, Bryan then defeated Sheamus in the semi-finals who replaced Bryan's scheduled opponent Jeff Hardy, who was arrested for crashing his car into Elias and who had won a battle royal to face Bryan.
 Bryan ultimately lost to AJ Styles in the finals on the June 12 episode of SmackDown.